BMNP vs STRC and SATA: The Ethereum-Backed Alternative Explained

 | Early redemption premium | 110% until Dec 2027; 105% until June 2029 | At par (no redemption premium) | At par (no redemption premium) |

-The BMNP hub on this site shows live price and effective yield as BMNP begins trading from June 10, 2026.
-For STRC and SATA, the STRC Differentiator and SATA Differentiator compare each instrument against traditional income benchmarks.
-For a more detailed look at how each instrument's dividend rate is set, see STRC's VWAP mechanism, SATA's discretionary approach, and BMNP's fixed rate and compounding protection.
+The BMNP hub shows live price and effective yield once BMNP starts trading on 10 June 2026, and the STRC and SATA vs-Treasuries pages set each against ordinary income benchmarks.
+If you want the rate mechanics in full, I broke each one down separately: STRC's VWAP rulebook, SATA's discretionary approach, and BMNP's fixed rate and compounding protection.

 This article is for educational purposes only and does not constitute financial advice.
 BMNP, STRC, and SATA are speculative investments.
 Figures for BMNP are based on the June 2026 prospectus supplement and pre-launch data.
 All rates, prices and holdings are subject to change.
 Always consult a qualified financial adviser before making investment decisions.